 Monthly Pet Cost Calculator

-Calculate the true monthly cost of owning a dog or cat including food, vet, grooming, and supplies.
+Calculate the true monthly and annual cost of a dog or cat including food, vet visits, grooming, insurance, and boarding.

 Pet ownership costs go far beyond the adoption fee.
 The ASPCA estimates the first-year cost of dog ownership at $1,400–4,300 and cat ownership at $1,000–2,500.
 After the first year, ongoing costs average $100–300/month for dogs and $50–150/month for cats.